 Once again, the more points a nonresident has the better their odds of getting lucky.
 Yet, no permits are available to a maximum point holder.

 What can I expect with 9 or 10 desert bighorn points?

-Residents, according to the 2015 draw odds, you really don’t get into the realm of drawing a tag on maximum points until you get up to about 18 bonus points.
-There are 146 people still in the pool that have 18 or more points.
-With 15 bonus point permits available annually, you can see how long it will potentially take to work through that many applicants.
+Residents, according to the 2016 draw odds, you really don’t get into the realm of drawing a tag on maximum points until you get up to about 19 bonus points, but realistically you'll need 20 plus points.
+There are 286 residents still in the pool that have 19 or more points.
+With limited permits available annually, you can see how long it will potentially take to work through that many applicants.
 Remember, you can’t draw if you don’t apply.
 Carefully review your point total, draw odds, and permit trends before making your choice.
 There are a few units with only one random tag and less than a 100 applicants.
 Those may be of interest.